 Timekeeping for government contractors is essential.
 Assuring your organization follows DCAA compliant time tracking procedures is key to a successful DCAA Floor Check.
 Our Experts compiled guidance with suggestions to assure organizations are prepared for Floor Checks.

 Labor is among the largest contract cost recorded to Government contracts.
-In many cases, they are the most significant; therefore, the Government invests significant audit effort monitoring these costs.
+In many cases, they are the most significant; therefore, the Government invests significant efforts to monitoring these costs and auditing them.